New Hampshire State Council on the Arts

 The New Hampshire State Council on the Arts is a government agency of the U.S. state of New Hampshire.
-Ginnie Lupi is the agency's director, while Sarah Stewart is commissioner of the parent agency, the New Hampshire Department of Natural and Cultural Resources (DNCR).
+Adele Bauman is the agency's director, while Sarah Stewart is commissioner of the parent agency, the New Hampshire Department of Natural and Cultural Resources (DNCR).
 The main office of the agency is located in Concord.

 History

 New Hampshire formed a State Arts Council, the state's first arts agency, on June 28, 1965.
 The council is authorized via RSA 19-A, "to insure that the role of the arts in the life of our communities will continue to grow and will play an ever more significant part in the welfare and educational experience of our citizens."

+In March, 2025, Rep. Joseph Sweeney proposed an amendment to the state's budget bill that would eliminate funding for the Arts Council, as well as for the New Hampshire State Library.

 Function

-The mission of the council is "to promote the arts to protect and enrich New Hampshire’s unique quality of life."
+The mission of the council is "to promote the arts to protect and enrich New Hampshire's unique quality of life."
 The council works in partnership with the National Endowment for the Arts, the New England Foundation for the Arts, and the National Assembly of State Arts Agencies.
 There is a 15-member advisory council, appointed by the Governor of New Hampshire.

 The three main goals of the agency are: